gsj-rifat/Diabetes-Prediction-Analysis/README.md

 # Diabetes Prediction & Analysis 📊

 This project focuses on predicting diabetes using machine learning models and performing exploratory data analysis (EDA) on a healthcare dataset.
-The dataset is sourced from Kaggle ([Healthcare-Diabetes Dataset](https://www.kaggle.com/datasets/nanditapore/healthcare-diabetes/data)).

 ## 🔍 Features:
 - **Data Preprocessing & Cleaning**: Handling missing values and outliers using Z-score analysis.